-Psychologist Lucía González presents in this article the behavioral problems and how to address them through preventive methodologies.
+Psychologist Lucía González presents in this article the behavior problems and how to address them through preventive methodologies.

-Imagine that nobody speaks to you directly, but that they talk about you and your problems in your presence, that the people around you always interrupt your attempts to do something and do it for you, that they don’t let you make any decision, that no one asks you what you prefer to do, eat or wear.
-Imagine that they are only attentive to your behavioral problems.
+Imagine that no one speaks to you directly, but that they talk about you and your problems in your presence, that the people around you always interrupt your attempts to do something and do it for you, that they don’t let you make any decisions, that no one asks you what you prefer to do, eat or wear.
+Imagine that they are only focused on your behavior problems.

-It was 30 years ago that Dr. Judith LeBlanc wrote these words to develop empathy regarding the quality of life of people with high support neís.
+It was already 30 years ago that Dr. Judith LeBlanc wrote these words to foster empathy regarding the quality of life of people with significant support needs.

 Did you imagine it?
 How would you feel?
 What would your behavior be?

-It is considerí a behavioral problem, challenging behavior and/or complex behavior “any culturally abnormal behavior of such intensity, frequency or duration that it is likely that the physical safety of the person or others is at serious risk, or that it is likely to limit the use of the opportunities offerí by the community or even deny access to those opportunities.”
+A behavior problem, challenging and/or complex behavior “is considered to be any behavior culturally abnormal in such intensity, frequency or duration that it is likely that the physical safety of the person or others is at serious risk, or that it is likely to limit use of the opportunities offered by the community or even deny access to those opportunities.”
 (Emerson, 1995)

 - Self-injurious behavior: when the person causes pain to themselves, by hitting, biting or scratching.